tomascorrea/pyramid-capstone/docs/tutorial.md

 # Tutorial: Building a Task Management API

-In this tutorial, we'll build a complete task management API that demonstrates all the key features of `pyramid-type-hinted-api`.
+In this tutorial, we'll build a complete task management API that demonstrates all the key features of `pyramid-capstone`.
 You'll learn about parameter handling, validation, error handling, and more.

 ## What We'll Build